-- Go into the exam with a clear head and a good night's sleep - you will need to be fresh as a lot of concentration is required. - In the Reading and Writing papers, you can do the tasks in any order you wish, to suit your particular strengths.
-Make sure you fill in the answer sheet carefully. - With Reading Parts 4-6 (the Use of English component) make sure you read the texts as far as possible before starting on any of the gaps.
+- Have a good night's sleep and go into the exam with a clear head - you will need to be fresh as a lot of concentration is required. - In the Reading and Writing papers, you can do the tasks in any order you wish to suit your particular strengths.
+Make sure you fill in the answer sheet carefully. - With Reading Parts 4 and 5 (the Use of English parts) make sure you read the texts as far as possible before starting on any of the gaps.
 This will give you an idea of what the text is about, and then it becomes much easier to do the questions. - With Writing make sure you don't run out of time.
 It is tempting to want to write in too much detail early on, but if you do this you may find that you have to rush at the end and miss things out.
 Allow yourself time to plan, write, check and edit your work.
 If you do change or correct anything you write, make sure your corrections are clear. - With Listening, don't panic if you miss something - you will hear each text a second time.
-Make sure you use the given time to read the rubric and questions in advance, as it will help you to follow the recordings more easily. - With Speaking, be sure to acknowledge and pick up on what the other candidate says.
-Communicating is all about listening and responding appropriately.
+Make sure you use the given time to read the rubric and questions in advance, as it will help you to follow the recordings more easily. - ✓ With Speaking, be sure to listen to what the other candidate says, and respond appropriately, to show that you can communicate effectively.